pulumi/pulumi-eks/README.md

 ### Create a Default EKS Cluster

-The default configuration targets the AWS account's default VPC, and creates an autoscaling group of two `t2.medium` EC2 instances:
+The default cluster configuration will use the default VPC of the AWS user or role transiently signed in.
+It will create the EKS control plane and a default worker node group using an autoscaling group of two `t2.medium` EC2 instances.

 ```typescript
 import * as eks from "@pulumi/eks";